affancoder/affancoder/README.md

 👋 Hi, I’m @affancoder (MD Affan Asghar)

-GIF

-👀 I’m interested in codding.
+👀 I’m interested in coding.
-🌱 I’m currently Full Stack Web developer & Java Proggrammer.
+🌱 I’m currently Full Stack Web developer & Java Programmer.
 💞️ I'm looking to collaborate on exciting and innovative projects that align with my skills and interests.

 📫 How to reach me:

     Email: affanasgar8@gmail.com